Tim-Jackins/flask-examples/README.md

 ## Example 4

-Jquery with flask
+Jquery requests with flask

 ## Example 5

-Javascript with flask
+Javascript requests with flask

+## Example 6

+Using sockets for live data updates.